 What is 1:30 Leverage for $100 Dollars Mean?

-Indices Trade Leverage in indices is the ratio of a trader's money to that of the borrowed trading capital which has been borrowed from the broker.
+Leverage in indices indicates the ratio of a trader's own funds to the borrowed trading capital received from the broker.

-For example 1:30 leverage means that for every one dollar one has in their account they have borrowed 30 from their stock trading broker.
-Hence if a trader has $100 in their account they will have borrowed using 1:30 leverage and hence after stock leverage of 1:30 they will have $100*1:30 trading leverage & this will be equal to $3000 dollars capital.
+For example, 1:30 leverage means that for every dollar you have in your account, you've borrowed 30 dollars from your stock trading company.
+So, if a trader has $100 in their account, they will have borrowed using 1:30 leverage.
+As a result, with a stock leverage of 1:30, they will have $100 multiplied by 1:30 trading leverage, which equals $3000.

-Index Trade Leverage is use of borrowed funds in indices so that to trade much bigger volumes so as to increase the profit potential of trades.
+Index Trade Leverage means using borrowed money in indices to trade bigger amounts and increase the possible profit from trades.

 1:30 Stock Index Trade Leverage for $100 Stock Index Trade Account